Courses

 Dicondylic Skull:

 The dicondylic skull, characterized by the presence of two occipital condyles, possesses several distinct features and adaptations.
-Here are some key characteristics of a dicondylic skull:
+Here are some key characteristics of a dicondylic skull.

 Monocondylic Skull:

 A monocondylic skull, in contrast to a dicondylic skull, possesses a single occipital condyle at the base of the skull.
-Here are some key characteristics associated with a monocondylic skull:
+Here are some key characteristics associated with a monocondylic skull.

-Functions of Dicondylic and Monocondylic Skull:
+Table of Differences: Dicondylic and Monocondylic Skull

 Dicondylic Skull